 This course requires that you have installed Cairo 1.0, as well as all the necessary dependencies for the Starknet Cairo 0.x CLI, which we required in the previous class.

-Note!
-Due to the upgrade of DevNet, only starknet-compile 1.1.0 is now supported, so you need to upgrade Cairo 1.0 to v1.1.0.
+is now supported, so you need to upgrade Cairo 1.0 to v1.1.0.

 Execute the following commands in the directory where you installed Cairo: